 - Renegotiate or negotiate corporate rates with hotel chains common to your destinations.
 Look for hotels that offer amenities such as complimentary breakfast, a complimentary cocktail hour, afternoon snacks and appetizers, and refrigerators and coffee makers in the rooms.
 Require employees to use these hotels and amenities when they are available.

 - Use a less expensive hotel chain when making reservations.
 Most employees would give away a star for a private room.
 Don’t expect lower standards in areas such as cleanliness and other employee comfort amenities from hotels that are rated with fewer stars.
 Survey traveling employees periodically to make sure the selected locations meet their needs.

 - Use a consistent travel booking service such as American Express Global Business Travel to help control costs.
 They will help you plan, adopt policies, save costs, and limit employee spending.
-Even local travel services can assist you to save on business travel but the advantage to an American Express company is their reach nationally and internationally and their online services.
+Even local travel services can assist you to save on business travel.
+But, the advantage to an American Express company is its reach nationally and internationally and its online services.